-Figure 4: Discharge hydrograph at USGS station 15214000 (Million Dollar Bridge) during May.
-Grey dots are all observations (i.e. made between 1988 and present), and the red line indicates observations made in 2018.
-"Average" discharge is indicted as a daily average (black line), or from a sinusoid (blue line, see text) fit through the entire dataset.
+Figure 4: Discharge hydrograph at USGS station 15214000 (Million Dollar Bridge) during 2019.
+Grey dots are all observations (i.e. made between 1988 and present), and the red line indicates observations made in 2019.
+"Average" discharge is indicated as a daily average (black line) fit through the entire dataset.
 The dashed vertical lines indicate when the sonars were deployed and demobilized.